 Great healthy option for those who are intolerant to Gluten.
 Ragi flour, is far more healthier to use in Indian Breads like Whole Wheat Roti.
 Try Ragi Roti

 Ragi flour creates a much lower surge in sugar levels compared to wheat.
 Ragi is rich in Magnesium which improves insulin response by lowering insulin resistance.
-Having very low magnesium will result in the pancreas not secrete enough insulin to control our blood sugar.
+Having very low magnesium will result in the pancreas not secrete enough insulin to control our blood glucose (4).

 Ragi flour is rich in Magnesium.
 100 grams of Ragi have 137 milligrams of Magnesium which is 50% of your recommend daily allowance (RDA).
-Magnesium helps maintain nerve function and normal heartbeat.
+Magnesium helps maintain nerve function and normal heartbeat (5).
+Being high in Fibre, Ragi reduces bad cholesterol (LDL) and increases the effects of good cholesterol (HDL) (6).

 8. Good for Endurance :